CHING HO CHENG

 Ching lived in the East Village during the 1960s Hippie movement and in Soho during the 70s.
 Eventually, he landed at the Chelsea Hotel where the manager Stanley Bard would rent Ching different apartments; often he would move into larger studios to accommodate larger paintings.
 Stanley also allowed artists to pay their rent late which made it very attractive to artists.
 Ching was extremely disciplined, one winter he worked in a Soho loft that had no heat, he managed to paint 7 hours a day wearing his fingerless gloves.
 As far back as I can remember, my brother simply loved to paint; it meant everything to him, and it was obvious he would become an artist.
 Downtown was the creative mecca of New York in those days.
 Ching would meet the most interesting artists and friends that were both American and international at Max’s Kansas City (famous restaurant/bar for artists) and the Chelsea Hotel.
 He was a progressive thinker, and his friends were eclectic and avant-garde.
 It was the perfect venue to discuss your work and exchange ideas.
 Scores of projects originated from hanging out at Max’s and the Chelsea.

 Ching Ho Cheng worked primarily on paper.
 His work is divided into four distinct periods, the Psychedelics, Gouache, Torn Works, and Alchemical Works.
 Although they appear completely different in painting style, there is a symbiotic relationship that connects all four periods.
 After graduating from the Cooper Union School of Art he began his dynamic psychedelic series using gouache and ink as a medium.
 He was greatly inspired by the spiritual symbolism in Tibetan art.
-The use of the mandala in his “X Triptych” depicts eight rings (Panel II), each one forming Ching’s own guiding principles and ideas.
+The use of the mandala in his “X Triptych” depicts eight rings (Panel II), each one forming Ching’s own guiding principles and beliefs.
 The blue cord in Panel III of the triptych that connects to the astral baby is the thread of life to the next chakra.
 The same cord reappears in “Glossolalia” and “Angel Head” as well, it is also known as the silver cord which connects your body to the next realm.
 Eventually upon death the threads break, and you move on into the astral plane.
 In “Chemical Garden” the paisley form represents fertility and eternity, its origins dating back 2000 years.
 Ching was on a quest to paint the essence of life.
 He would complete every series of his work with a master painting.
 It is the culmination of all previous paintings in that series.
 “The Astral Theatre” is the master work of the psychedelics.

 In his next series Ching was ready to paint without “explosions” as he put it.
 The psychedelics were extremely complex in composition and execution, often taking months to complete, but he was primed to discover an opposing style of implementation.
 He wished to attain the “subtlety” in his painting that he admired in Picasso’s Bull.
 Thus, the Gouache Works became his second series in this artistic journey.
 Here you will see the everyday objects he painted - a peach, a light bulb, a match, a palmetto leaf, these are Ching’s still lifes.
 They are imbued with metaphysical attributes that he hoped the viewer would experience through his work.
 The peach is a common symbol for longevity and immortality in Chinese philosophy.
 A palmetto leaf signifies peace and eternal life in the Mediterranean region.
 In many spiritual and religious practices around the world the “light” serves as a symbol for “hope and happiness.”
 As Ching approached the end of the series, the master work evolved into either a shadow or luminous white light painted on paper.
 There is a transcendental element in his work, a pureness that I can only describe as peace.